ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 The lightgun aiming config is also suitable for < The Typing of The Dead: Overkill >, just change the key assignments to match the game.

+Some console emulators may be suitable to use this config file, try to set mouse input provider to dinput (or similar setting) and modify ScaleRelativeMovement (1000 for 1:1) in the config file to fit the game.

 <br>

 ## < Panzer Dragoon: Remake > PC gyro aiming sample config